-We hope you grabbed your passport for this trip, because you’re traveling from Canada to the United States and back again!
+We hope you grabbed your passport for this trip because you’re traveling from Canada to the United States and back again.
 Combine city culture with island life on this 5-10 day loop.
-Hop on 5 ferries to complete the trip to North Cascades National Park, Whidbey Island, San Juan Island, Olympic National Park and Victoria, B.C.
+Hop on and off ferries to complete the trip featuring three national park sites.

 Start: Vancouver, B.C.
 Canada

 Start in lively Vancouver, BC, home to diverse food, culture and urban wilderness.

 There’s no better way to wake up in Vancouver than with a walk or bike along the city’s famous “Seawall”, an 18-mile mostly flat and paved path along the city’s shoreline.
 Every turn is another stunning view.

 Vancouver’s diverse neighborhoods make it easy to spend days exploring the city.
 Spend a morning in Chinatown perusing Asian specialty stores and relaxing at the beautiful Dr. Sun Yat-Sen Classical Chinese Garden followed by dim-sum.
 Head to Gastown, Vancouver’s oldest neighborhood for Victorian architecture, fashion, galleries and the most renown restaurants.
 Punjabi Market, the heart of Vancouver’s Indo-Canadian population, will have your mouth watering as the smell of curry wafts through the air.
 Make sure to stop in the gorgeous Ross Street Sikh Temple before dinner.

 While all of Vancouver could be considered a foodie’s paradise, taking the mini-tugboat ferry across False Creek to Granville Island will win any food-lover over instantly.
 Peruse the covered Public Market and then take in a show at one of the many theaters or browse the galleries at this cultural gem.